jepierre/jepierre.com/_posts/2021-12-18-docker-gui-app.md

 This post illustrates the steps to configure Docker on windows for running a GUI app.

-First thing first, follow the steps to install [Docker for Windows](https://docs.docker.com/desktop/windows/install/).
+First, follow the steps to install [Docker for Windows](https://docs.docker.com/desktop/windows/install/).

 Next, create a Dockerfile with the basic software dependencies needed to run the application.